Are You Grinding Your Teeth? What Can You Do?

 Risks and Solutions

 During teeth grinding, we apply extra forces to our teeth and present dental work, leading to grave consequences of this uncontrollable habit.
 So many people suffer from teeth grinding both during the day and at night.
-Many do not even realize that they are doing it.
+Many don’t even realize that they are doing it.

 Nighttime teeth grinding is often more damaging as it can not be controlled while we sleep.
 Uncontrollable nighttime teeth grinding can chip teeth, wear down the enamel, cause facial discomfort, jaw problems, and also increase tooth sensitivity (to hot and cold drinks).
 If you have been grinding your teeth regularly at night for many years, by the time you get between the age of 40-50, there is a very high chance you might need dental work to fix the effects.

 All about nightguards:

 A solution to end nighttime teeth grinding

 A simple solution to nighttime teeth grinding is a nightguard.
 Nightguards are devices that should be put into your mouth when you sleep.
-The goal is to stop the grinding and prevent further damage to your teeth and pre-existing dental work.
+The goal is to prevent further damage to your teeth and pre-existing dental work.

 What are the side effects of nighttime teeth grinding and excellent solutions?

 The biggest concerns are: